Kohgiluyeh and Boyer-Ahmad province: Cities

+According to the 2016 census, 397,461 people (over 55% of the population of Kohgiluyeh and Boyer-Ahmad Province) live in the following cities:

 Geography

 Kohgiluyeh and Boyer-Ahmad province is located in the south of Iran, and shares borders with five provinces: Isfahan and Fars provinces to the east, Bushehr province to the south, Khuzestan to the west and Chaharmahal and Bakhtiari to the north.

 The province is mostly mountainous in terrain, part of the Zagros range.
 The highest point is the Dena summit with a height of 5,109 metres.
 The mountain range of Dena, which reaches an elevation of 4,000 metres, is located in the province, and is covered with oak forests.
 Another mountain is Khamin or Khami, which is located in Gachsaran County.